Causal Discovery in Nonlinear Dynamical Systems using Koopman Operators: Discussion

 Note that information flow is a more general concept that extends beyond causal discovery, and so measures to quantify information flow, such as transfer entropy~\cite{schrei00a}, are not necessarily designed to be measures of causality.
 Additional axioms are typically posited to identify causal flows through information flows, notably \emph{asymmetry}---the causal flow from $\M_2$ to $\M_1$ is not necessarily the same as from $\M_1$ to $\M_2$---and \emph{nil causality}---if $\M_2 \ncauses \M_1$ then the causal flow from $\M_2$ to $\M_1$ should be zero.
 From Figure~\ref{fig:causalDMD} we can see that our Koopman causality measure satisfies these axioms.
 Additional work is necessary to more rigorously connect our Koopman causality framework to information flows through the duality of Koopman and Perron-Frobenius operators.

 The other category of causal methods for dynamical systems are those based on delay coordinate embeddings, most notably convergent cross mapping~\cite{sugi12a}.
 Whereas information flows are more of a `top down' approach to causality, delay embedding methods are `bottom up', with its definition of causality rigorously based on the ability of past histories of some degrees of freedom to encode the effects of other degrees of freedom in the system \cite{Take81}.
 Interestingly, while our Koopman theory is similarly `bottom up', starting from the rigorous Definition~\ref{def:dyn_cause} of dynamical system causality, it does \emph{not} utilize delay embeddings.
-In order to quantify the unique causal influence of one component on another, particularly in the presence of additional unobserved components (the `remainder'), we do not want to encode the effects of other degrees of freedom.
-Our approach provides a tractable means to do this through the global linearization of Koopman operators.
+Because delay embeddings of a given observable can encode the \emph{entirety} of the remaining degrees of freedom \cite{rupe22b}, they cannot identify the unique causal influence of a single component in the presence of additional unobserved causal components (a non-empty `remainder').
+Our approach utilizing Koopman operators is advantageous in this respect for high-dimensional systems with many interacting components.

 Finally, we note that the practical application of our data-driven causality measure is limited by the quality of the DMD approximation to the Koopman operators used in the marginal and joint models.
 If the DMD models give very poor approximations to the evolution of the identity observable (or other test functions in $\F_E$, more generally), then the comparison of marginal and joint model errors is not necessarily reflective of causal relations in the system.
 In particular, the class of DMD models used in this work do not reliably give good approximations for chaotic systems.